NaifahCs/Arduino_led_buttons/README.md

 # Arduino_led_buttons
-Arduino project controls LED lights using three push buttons
 ## Project Description
 This is a simple Arduino project that uses three push buttons to control three LEDs.
 Each button turns on a specific LED when pressed.

 ## Components Used
 - Arduino Uno